A Hawaiian spin on Jewish latkes, these crispy taro latkes are topped with creamy wasabi sour cream and delicious poke.

 I am blending my background in latke form this year.
 You know how much I LOVE to create fun latke mashups every year.
 Do you remember my hatch chile latke with guacamole I did a few years ago?
-Or one of my favorite things to fry, yucca latkes?
+Or one of my favorite latkes to fry, yucca latkes?

-I have been looking for taro everyone since we moved to Washington last year and finally found it at Whole Foods.
-And it looked great.
-It was a huge stump just like the ones my step dad grows back in Kona.
+I found a huge taro stump just like the ones my step dad grows back in Kona.
 Usually when I go to the store and see taro, it can be the small roots which are more difficult to shred into latkes for this reason.

 Taro is a starchy root and when squeezed of it's liquid (like you would do for latkes), it's milky and thick and the shredded taro will clump together.
 That's why I don't recommend putting it through the shredder attachment of your food processor, like I normally would for latkes.